sjtuyinjie/sjtuyinjie/README.md

-😄 Hi, I'm Jie Yin, graduated from EE of Shanghai Jiao Tong University (SJTU) with a bachelor degree in 2021 and with a master degree in 2024. </br>
+😄 Hi, I'm Jie Yin, graduated from EE of [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) with a bachelor degree in 2021 and with a master degree in 2024. </br>
 🔭 My current research interests include Robotic learning, Embodied AI and Multi-sensor Fusion. </br>
 🌱 Previously, I used to research at [Tencent Robotics X Lab](https://roboticsx.tencent.com/#/), [Shanghai AI Lab](https://www.shlab.org.cn/), [MIT-IBM Watson Lab](https://mitibmwatsonailab.mit.edu/) and [HKU Mars Lab](https://github.com/hku-mars).
 Now I work as a research engineer on embodied AI at a robotics company.
+💬 If you are interested in reinforcement learning or embodied AI, welcom to mail me at 11953913.8@qq.com

 [![Jie's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=sjtuyinjie&theme=react)](https://github.com/ashutosh00710/github-readme-activity-graph)